fenrirheimr/teleport/README.md

-# This is a template project front-site site
+# This is a template project front-end site
 For quick start